Written by Hannah Cox, founder of betternotstop

 Are you someone who shares their experiences and knowledge online?
 Patreon should be something you should take some time to research to find out if it may work for you.
 Conversely – perhaps this could be a new way for you to show your support.

-So let’s dig into Patreon and find our what you need to know about this online community.
+So let’s dig into Patreon and find out what you need to know about this online community.
+I am not affiliated with Patreon but I do have my own account and support content creators on Patreon.

 Who uses Patreon?